jexxa-projects/Jexxa/tutorials/TimeService/README_FlowOfControl.md

 ## Navigate through your application

-The first thing most developers learn in the beginning is to navigate through the code line by line using a debugger or your IDE.

-This might work for tiny applications but will fail on larger projects.
+The first way to navigate through your source code that each developer learn is to follow the flow of control statement by statement.
+Most IDE's and debuggers support this very well.
+This works fine for tiny applications but will fail on large(r) projects.
 Here, you need another approach that scales independently of the lines of code.

-A very scalable approach is to navigate through the applications by using the underlying software architecture.
-As described in the previous section, the ports and adapters architecture consists of these 4 building blocks, independent of the lines of code.
+This is where the software architecture of an application comes into play.
+A suitable software architecture is the most scalable approach to navigate through your application.
+The main problem with software architecture is that it looks so simple and obvious on a white board but is quite hard to map to source code.
+Much worse, a missing understanding or misunderstanding of the software architecture can cause high developing costs in a long term.

-Jexxa's API is strongly inspired to support the navigation code based on the flow of control through your architecture which is:
+Let's see the flow of control through a ports and adapters architecture which is quite simple:

 *   `Driving Adapter` &rarr; `Inbound Port` &rarr; `Outbound Port` &rarr; `Driven Adapter`

+Jexxa's API is strongly inspired to support the navigation code based on the flow of control through your architecture.
 Let's see how it works...

 ### 1. The Main-method

-All applications start with the main method.
-Within Jexxa we have to bind our `driving adapters` to the `inbound ports` of our application which represents `Driving Adapter` &rarr; `Inbound Port`.
+Each application starts with the main method.
+Within Jexxa we have to bind our `driving adapters` to the `inbound ports` of our application.

 ```java
 void main(String[] args)